To see a video of this information, go to my YouTube Channel

-Jupiter – If you’re looking for Jupiter before going to bed, it rises in the East at 11:30pm at the beginning of the month, at 9:30pm at the end of the month.
-Just look for the very bright object low in the East if you’re staying up late, or if you’re getting up early, look to the SSW, halfway up the sky.
+Jupiter – If you’re looking for Jupiter before going to bed, it rises in the East at 9:30pm at the beginning of the month and 7:30pm at the end of the month.
+Just look for the very bright object in the East, or if you’re getting up around sunrise, look to the SSW, no more than 20˚ above the horizon.